Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Numerical Experiments

 Of course, the exact potential functions are not known.
 However, we can always compute contour plots of the quantities of interest, that is, the absolute values of the derivatives, and get a qualitative idea of the overall performance of the algorithm.
 Naturally, this also measures the pointwise convergence of the Cauchy-Riemann problem.

-Data on experiments, including representative numbers for degrees of freedom assuming constant $p=12$, is given in Table~\ref{tbl:expCaps2}.
-In all experiments the setup of the geometry is the most expensive part in terms of human effort and time.
+Data on benchmarks and experiments, including representative numbers for degrees of freedom assuming constant $p=12$, is given in Table~\ref{tbl:benchmark} and Table~\ref{tbl:expCaps2}, respectively.
+In all cases the setup of the geometry is the most expensive part in terms of human effort and time.
 As is usual in $hp$-FEM, the computational cost in these relatively small systems is in integration and handling of the sparse systems.
-The actual computations take minutes on standard desktop hardware using our implementation.
+The actual computations take minutes on standard desktop hardware using our implementation of the algorithms.